 Find the Cheapest Homeowners Insurance Quotes in Your Area

-We evaluated homeowners insurance quotes for a sample 2,000 square foot home in 37 cities in the state of Massachusetts in order to determine which cities had the highest and lowest annual home insurance costs.
-Based on this sample property, Massachusetts homeowners pay on average $1,705 per year for home insurance.
-Home insurance prices in Massachusetts vary by over 95% between the cities in our study.
-Read more about our findings, or use our quote tool above to find homeowners insurance quotes in your area.
+We collected insurance quotes across 37 cities in the state to determine which have the highest and lowest annual home insurance costs.
+Across the cities we found that Progressive Insurance had the cheapest average rates in the state from our sample group.
+Read more about our findings below, or use our quote tool above to find the best home insurance quotes in your area.

 Whether you're living in Boston, Worcester or Cape Cod, when shopping for the best home insurance companies in Massachusetts, you should always measure which companies have the best combination of coverage features, price, stability and customer service.
 Focusing on customer service, we've ranked the largest homeowners insurance companies in the Bay State using customer complaint data.